mkostrun/UBASIC-PLUS/README.md

 - *sleep(f)*

-  wait *f* seconds, which can be fixed point float.
+  Wait *f* seconds, which can be fixed point float.
 This is not executed inside the BASIC interpreter.

-- ran
+- *ran, uniform*

-  system random number generator based on the external function - see documentation in config.h
+  System random number generators based on the external function as documented in *config.h* .
+On STM32 (below) *ran* and *uniform* use two lowest bits after the analog read from the internal temperature sensor.
+From multiple calls required number of random bits is collected.

+  *ran* - creates random positive integer in fixed point float representation.

+  *unifrom* - creates random fixed point float in the range 0 to 0.999.

 - *tic(n), a=toc(n)*